zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 [end of dialogue]

 The title of this episode is “Psychological Disorde rs.”
 These are basically illnesses or diseases of the mind.
 Brett begins by  saying, “Hi, Dr. Mollie.
 Could I speak to you for a few minutes?”
 Dr. Mollie says, “Certainly.
 Have a seat (please sit down).”
 Dr. Mollie is a professor of p sychology.
 Brett says, “I’m really enjoying your psychology class.”
-“Psychology” stud ies the way the human brain affects our thoughts, our behaviors; it’s a study o f emotions and so forth.
+“Psychology” stud ies the way the human brain affects our thoughts, our behaviors; it’s a study of emotions and so forth.

-Brett says he’s really enjoying Dr. Mollie’s psycho logy class and he was wondering if he could ask her a few questions; he w ants to ask her a few questions.
+Brett says he’s really enjoying Dr. Mollie’s psycho logy class and he was wondering if he could ask her a few questions; he wants to ask her a few questions.
 Dr. Mollie says, “Sure, go ahead,” mean ing begin.
 Brett says, “Well, I have a friend who is nervous all the time, especial ly around other people.
 Could he have a serious problem?”
 “To be nervous” means to be worried, overly concerned about something, anxious.
 Dr. Mollie say s, “It’s hard to say without knowing your friend (meaning it’s difficult for me to determine that), but he may have an anxiety disorder or some kind of phobia.”
 “Anxiety” is the noun for anxious; it’s similar to nervous, worried.
 A “diso rder” is a general term referring to some illness or sickness.
 Here, we’re talking a bout a mental, not physical, health condition: an anxiety disorder.
 A “phobia” (phobia) is a very strong fear of something.
 If you have “arachnophobia” you are afr aid of spiders.
 If you have “agoraphobia” you are afraid of open spaces, big pu blic spaces.
 “Agora” is the old Greek word for the marketplace, where people wo uld come and buy and sell things in the middle of town.

 Anyway, Dr. Mollie thinks perhaps that Brett’s frie nd has an anxiety disorder or some kind of phobia.
 Brett says, “I was afraid of that (that’s what I feared).
 Well,